 I love Duolingo.
 But I really dislike the heart system.

-For the uninitiated, hearts are essentially lives; get a question wrong and you lose one.
+Hearts are essentially lives.
+If you get a question wrong, you lose one.
 Given that you can only have a maximum of 5 at any one time, it’s easy to guzzle through them.
-And this leaves you unable to work through your Duolingo tree.
+And this leaves you unable to work through your learning path.

-Duolingo claim that the heart system is designed to “discourage binging”.
-And while I agree that binging, in the sense that Duolingo refer to it, certainly isn’t helpful, punishing users for making mistakes isn’t much better.
+Back in the day, Duolingo claimed that the heart system was designed to “discourage binging”.
+And while I’ve long agreed that binging, in the sense that Duolingo referred to it, certainly isn’t helpful, punishing users for making mistakes isn’t much better.

 The next best thing is to adapt and to look for ways around it.

-The workarounds we will explore apply specifically to iOS users (iPhone, iPad etc) but should also work for Android users as well.
-The heart system is not used on the desktop version.
+The workarounds we will explore below apply specifically to iOS users (iPhone, iPad etc) but should also work for Android users as well.

-These suggestions won’t be to everyone’s liking.
+These workarounds won’t be to everyone’s liking.
 But, for the time being, they are the only effective workarounds available.

 1. Practice sessions

 To find the practice sessions, simply tap the heart icon at the top of the screen.
-You’ll be presented with at least a couple of options–one of which being to complete a practice.
+You’ll be presented with at least a couple of options — one of which is “practice to earn hearts”…

-The great thing about the practice sessions is that you don’t need any hearts to start or complete them.
+The great thing about this is that you don’t need any hearts to start or complete them.
 You can make as many mistakes as you want without the fear of losing your ability to work on your target language.

-Better still, at the end of your practice session, you’ll unlock a heart, allowing you to hop back into the main tree and pick up where you left off.
+Better still, at the end of your practice session, you’ll unlock a heart, allowing you to hop back onto the path and pick up where you left off.

 There’s no limit to how many practice sessions you can complete, so you can restore your full complement of hearts while still working on your target language.
-It also contributes toward your daily XP.
+It also contributes toward your daily XP, which means you can stay competitive in your league!

 2. Watch ads